 Science, philosophy, and learning

 Want to learn all there is to know about physics but don’t have a long attention span?
-Minute Physics makes science easy to understand with videos that rarely go on for more than a few minutes (the most is around seven minutes, but most average around 1:30).
-The channel helps explain everything from “What is Fire?” to the recent discovery of the Higgs Boson.
+Minute Physics makes science easy to understand with videos that rarely go on for more than a few minutes (the longest is around seven minutes, but most average around 1:30).
+The channel helps explain everything from “What Is Fire?” to the recent discovery of the Higgs Boson.
 Now you don’t have to feel lost when your geek friends discuss scientific topics — and you can stop trying to learn from “The Big Bang Theory.”